NRGN2ART/Network-IV/README.md

 # Network-IV
-Documentation and recreation of Network IV
+Documentation and Recreation of Network IV